-For some people, a scar is a reminder of an adventure or other positive experience.
+For some people, a scar is a reminder of an adventure or other positive experiences.
 For others, however, scarring is simply unsightly or a reminder of something they would rather forget.
 If you or a loved one are unhappy with scars, keloids, or other skin imperfections, there are several options that a facial plastic surgeon can offer.
 Board-certified facial plastic surgeon Dr. Joseph Russell offers revision surgeries as well as other types of scar treatment to people in the Charleston area.

 What Is Scar Revision Surgery?

 Although all types of surgery can leave a scar, some scars appear more unsightly than others.
 The scar may be puckered, excessively large, have a keloid, or otherwise be unattractive for a variety of reasons.
 In addition, some scars can interfere with natural movement and expressions.
 There are several things that can cause this, including poor wound healing and less meticulous surgical techniques.
-A revision surgery aims to surgically change a scar, so that it blends in with surrounding skin and interferes less with one’s natural appearance and beauty.
+A revision surgery aims to surgically change a scar so that it blends in with surrounding skin and interferes less with one’s natural appearance and beauty.

 There are several types of scar treatment.
 Some are topical; others require injections.
-However, the most effective way to change the appearance of a scar is to perform a surgery.
+However, the most effective way to change the appearance of a scar is to perform surgery.
 These surgeries generally remove excessive scarring or keloids and leave patients with a small scar that is less noticeable.

 Getting it right the first time: This patient sustained lacerations from a dog bite to her chin, which Dr. Russell repaired shortly after the bite occurred.
 Eight weeks later, the scars were nearly invisible and no further treatment was required.